Why Chair Size Matters

 What if my ideal seat height is below the chair’s minimum?

-A footrest can help.
-One that’s 5-10 cm high effectively raises your floor to compensate for a seat that won’t go low enough.
-That said, it’s a workaround, not a fix.
+A footrest can help by effectively raising the floor when a chair will not go low enough.
+That said, it is a workaround, not a fix.
 If you have a choice between chairs, pick one with a seat height range that actually works for you.

 Should taller users (above 6’) avoid mid-back chairs?